Chapter 5:

 For a moment, she didn’t know where she was.

-The ceiling fan hummed over her.
-Soft, yellow light peeked behind the window curtains.
+The ceiling fan hummed overhead.
+Soft yellow light peeked through the curtains.
 A thick comforter wrapped around her, messy and bundled up.

-And a faint smell of the stir-fried beef still lingered in the air.
+And the faint smell of porridge lingered in the air.

-Her fists clenched the blanket, as if holding on to the small crumb of peace that cradled her.
+Her fists clenched the blanket, as if clinging to the small crumb of peace that cradled her.

 She sat up, ignoring the tightness in her chest.
-She moved before this warmth dragged her back to the couch.
+She moved before the warmth could pull her back down.
 Before this feeling of safety killed her instincts.

 Without wasting a moment, she slipped into her hoodie.
 Her feet were light, keen on not leaving any sound or trace.